 - an additional month’s rent as a security deposit and;

-- if you don’t have a good credit rating in the US or somebody to go guarantor* for you, you may have to pay the cost of another month’s rent, to another company, just to secure your lease.
+- if you don’t have a credit rating in the US (which you won’t if you’re just moving there!) or somebody to go guarantor* for you, you may have to pay the cost of another month’s rent, to another company, just to secure your lease.

 Then just the day to day purchases, like coffee and food and that, is much more expensive here than at home.
 The transport and the utilities are actually very reasonable so at least that’s something.